supermanue/distributedController/README.markdown

 gridwayController
 -----------------

-Author: Manuel Rodriguez-Pascual <manuel.rodriguez.pascual@gmail.com>
-Insititution: CIEMAT, Madrid, SPAIN

 This is the documentation for gridwayController application.

 It consists on a series of scripts and wrappers for a fast, robust and portable execution of tasks.

 It is created for personal use and does not intend to serve for anything serious to anybody else.
 Same applies to this README.

-I will update this documentation at some moment, but not now
+The basic idea is that you can create a template describing your job to be executed on a remote system, and then employ some of the existing scripts to execute it on a given infrastructure.
+Currently it supports Grid and Cluster.

 #Installation

 This program requires python 2.7, SQLAlchemy, MySQL, DRMAA and GridWay (just for the Grid)

-### Parameters
+## Configuration

-File GridController.py has some hardcoded parameters.
+GridController has some hardcoded parameters.
 They are all in the __init__ method.

-###MySQL
+The execption is database user and password, which is on base.py

+##MySQL
 It has to be installed

 user/password is hardcoded in base.py .
 Password cannot be empty.